vtdinh13/ml-notes/recommendation-systems/fundamentals.md

         - One key lesson was that explicit ratings are sparse and don’t capture many signals that matter in practice
         - implicit feedback (plays, pauses, searches, dwell time) provides richer and more abundant data but reflects observing behavior rather than direct preference.
         - Models must interpret implicit signals carefully (e.g., a skipped video could mean disinterest or lack of time).
 So, even though the contest optimized a rating-prediction metric, the real-world value at Netflix came from modeling implicit feedback and optimizing ranking or personalization experiences tied to engagement.

+# Other
+1. A tuple is an ordered, fixed-length collection of values.
+You create one with parentheses like ("movie", 4.5, True).
+Because it’s immutable, the items and length can’t change after creation.
+It’s handy for bundling related values together when you don’t need to modify the grouping—for example, returning multiple objects from a function as a single result.